Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.49 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers' 4.46 team ERA ranks 19th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.